a system or network of tracks with the trains, organization, and people needed to operate them

 a curved symmetrical structure that supports the weight above it, used in bridges or buildings

-an addition that extends a main building
+an addition that increases the size of a building

 to officially give permission for a specific action, process, etc.